 Knossos - World History Encyclopedia Knossos (pronounced Kuh-nuh-SOS) is the ancient Minoan palace and surrounding city on the island of Crete, sung of by Homer in his Odyssey: “Among their cities is the great city of Cnosus, where Minos reigned when nine years old, he that held converse with great Zeus ”

-The Palace of Knossos - Visit Greece Knossos was the foremost centre of the Minoan Civilisation, one of the most splendid civilisations in human history The renowned ancient city with the palace is the largest and most typical archaeological site ever discovered on the island of Crete
+The Palace of Knossos - Visit Greece Knossos was the most prominent centre of the Minoan Civilisation, one of the magnificent civilisations of human kind The renowned ancient city with the palace is the largest and most typical archaeological site ever discovered on Crete

 Everything You Need to Know About Knossos Palace - Greeking. me Knossos Palace is Greece's largest and most important archaeological site, with a rich history dating back to the 7th millennium BC The palace served as the ceremonial, political, religious, and economic center of the Minoan civilization